buildkite/terraform-provider-buildkite/docs/data-sources/signed_pipeline_steps.md

     steps      = data.buildkitesignedpipelinesteps.my-steps.steps
   }
   ```
+  See RFC 7517 https://datatracker.ietf.org/doc/html/rfc7517 for more information
+  about the JWKS format.
-  More info in the Buildkite documentation https://buildkite.com/docs/agent/v3/signed_pipelines.
+  See the Buildkite documentation https://buildkite.com/docs/agent/v3/signed_pipelines
+  for more info about signed pipelines.
 ---

 # buildkite_signed_pipeline_steps (Data Source)

 Use this data source to sign pipeline steps with a JWKS key.
-You will need to have the
+You will need to have
-corresponding verification key present on the agents that run this the steps in this
+the corresponding verification key present on the agents that run this the steps in
-pipeline.
-You can use then use these steps in a buildkite_pipeline resource.
+this pipeline.
+You can use then use these steps in a `buildkite_pipeline` resource.

-~> **Security Notice** The secret key required to use this data source will be stored
-*unencrypted* in your Terraform state file.
-If you wish to avoid this, you can manually
-sign the pipeline line steps using the [buildkite agent CLI](https://buildkite.com/docs/agent/v3/cli-tool#sign-a-step).

 ## Example Usage
 ```terraform